KamoHovhann/ELK-Stack-Project/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- To make an asnible to run a playbook on a specific machine you are supposed to update the hosts file where you add the name and the IP of a machine.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- In order to check if the ELK is up and running you navigate to http://[your.ELK-VM.External.IP]:5601/app/kibana.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._